-The Top of the South Film Festival brings together the best and most promising filmmakers from Nelson, Marlborough, Golden Bay and the wider Top of the South Island region, as well as some of New Zealand's most promising actors and actresses, boasting some incredible on-screen performances.
+The Top of the South Film Festival is celebrating it's 5th year hosting the event.
+During this time we have established outselves as one of New Zealand's most promising and up and coming festivals.
+The Top of the South Film Festival brings together the best and most promising filmmakers and offers them an opportunity to showcase their films on the big screen, as well as witness some of New Zealand's most promising actors and actresses, boasting incredible on-screen performances.

 Head of Talent Development | New Zealand Film Commission

-Executive Officer | NZ Film and Video Technicians Guild
+Executive Officer | The Screen Industry Guild